 When you need to water, take the nursery pot out.
 Give the watering, and when the excess water has drained out, replace the nursery pot back inside the larger pot.

 Nursery pots come in every size imaginable, so you’ll be able to find one that’s the right size for your plant with no trouble.
 What’s more, they’re inexpensive and usually come in a multi-pack.
-Here are some 6-inch nursery pots from Neo/Sci to give you a place to get started.

 Well-Draining Potting Soil